kossiitkgp/docs/community/onboarding-offboarding.md

 1. Assign their 1:1 group.
 1. Add their name to the website.
 1. Give access to KOSS’s facebook page.
 1. Make them store numbers of everyone in team using the automatically generated VCFs in the secrets repository.
+1. Ask them to create their batch's private Whatsapp group and add it to the "Kossverse" community.
+Encourage them to use Slack as the main medium of communication and keep Whatsapp for emergencies only.
+1. Create a Whatsapp group with the Executives + CTMs and name it `KOSS XX` where `XX` is the sum of the last two digits of the batch years of the executives and CTMs.
+Eg: Batch of '21 and batch of '22 will have a whatsapp group named `KOSS 43`.
+(Credits to [@rakaar](https://github.com/rakaar) for the naming scheme).
+1. Create a Whatsapp group with all the advisors (B.Tech and Dual), Executives, and CTMs, and name it `KOSS XX` where `XX` is the sum of the last two digits of their batch years.
+1. Add both of the above groups to the `Kossverse` Whatsapp community.

 ## How to re-designate Core Team Members as Executives?
 1. Make all Executives the Admins of Slack workspace and add them to the `#emails` channel.
 1. Make all new executives enable two-factor authentication on their Github accounts before proceeding with the further steps.
 The following steps give access to crucial organization repositories and settings.
 1. Add all Executives to the `Admins` team on GitHub org.
 Remove them from the `Newbies` team.